Tag: <span>Work</span>

 At a meeting of the Milpitas Chamber of Commerce I heard several speakers on the topic of financial relief to small businesses because of economic disruption due to the Coronavirus (COVID-19) outbreak.

 My main takeaway was that each small business owner should get a free business councilor through the SBDC to help figure out which sort of relief funding would be best in their situation.
-Sign up to get a free business councilor through SBC here.
 The nearest SBC Center to Milpitas is the Alameda County SBDC at Ohlone College in Fremont.
 A little further away is the Silicon Valley SBDC – Hispanic Chamber of Commerce on Monterey Rd.

 California SBDC